Discrete and continuous spectrum of lightest hypernuclei: Interaction of lambda hyperon with s-shell nuclei

 We start with an analytical form of the $N\Lambda$ and $NN$ potentials that will be used in the present paper.
 In the present work, the nucleon-nucleon interaction is modelled by Hasegawa-Nagata potential (HNP) \cite{potMHN1, potMHN2}, and the interaction of lambda hyperon with nucleon is modelled by the so-called YNG-NF potential \cite{1994PThPS.117..361Y}.
 The central part of $NN$ and $N\Lambda$ potentials can be presented in the following similar form

-where $\widehat{P}_{S}$ is the projection operator selecting spin $S$ of interaction particles, and the operator $\widehat{P}_{p}$ selects positive ($p=E$) or negative ($p=O$) parity state of the coordinate part of the two-particle wave function.
+where $\widehat{P}_{S}$ is the projection operator that selects spin $S$ of interacting particles, and the operator $\widehat{P}_{p}$ selects positive ($p=E$) or negative ($p=O$) parity state of the coordinate part of the two-particle wave function.
 One can see that both $NN$ and $N\Lambda$ potentials are a superposition of several ($N_{G}$) Gaussians.
 Moreover, each component of the YNG potential is a function of the Fermi momentum $k_{F}$

 which is employed as an adjustable parameter.

 It is worthwhile noticing that the potential of interaction of a lambda hyperon with a nucleus is nonlocal due to exchange terms in a $N\Lambda$ potential.
 The same is true for the interaction of a neutron with a nucleus, besides, in this case, the antisymmetrization operator creates additional nonlocality.
 Therefore, we will analyze the local part of the $NN$ and $N\Lambda$ interactions, which are usually called the direct or folding interaction (potential).
 For $NN$ and $N\Lambda$ potentials which have a Gaussian form, the folding potential can be obtained in a simple analytic form.